carlos-lopez-garces/carlos-lopez-garces.github.io/cpbrt/_posts/2022-08-09-subsurface-scattering-and-the-bssrdf.markdown

 title:  "Subsurface scattering and the BSSRDF (WIP)"
 ---

+This is a ***work in progress***.
+I haven't structured it properly along a logically-sequenced thread of ideas.

 The BRDF, BTDF, and BSSRDF are distribution functions that describe how incident light is scattered by a surface.
 This post will describe the BSSRDF and its role in simulating subsurface light transport.